RyanLILXwX/RyanLILXwX/README.md

 Write a paper called "Enhancing Automotive Interior Automation through Face Analysis Techniques", and successfully accepted by CONF-CDS 2024.
 - [link](https://www.confcds.org)

+### International Journal of Intelligent Information and Management Science

+Write a paper called "The Application of Machine Learning Algorithms in Data Mining", and successfully accepted by International Journal of Intelligent Information and Management Science.

 ## Get in Touch